christian-posta/christian-posta.github.io/_posts/2019-02-07-navigating-the-complex-waters-of-exposing-a-microservices-gateway-in-aws-eks.markdown

 Let's explore the options here.

 ## Using AWS API Gateway with your EKS cluster
-AWS EKS is really a managed control plane for Kubernetes and you run your woker nodes yourself.
+AWS EKS is really a managed control plane for Kubernetes and you run your worker nodes yourself.
 A typical setup is to have your worker nodes (EC2 Hosts) in a private VPC and using all of the built in VPC isolation, security groups, IAM policies, etc. Once you start deploying workloads/microservices to your Kubernetes cluster, you may wish to expose them and/or provide a nicely decoupled API to your clients/customers/partners, etc. Your first question is probably along the lines of "well, since I'm using AWS, it should just be super easy to use the [AWS API Gateway](https://aws.amazon.com/api-gateway/) in front of my Kubernetes cluster".

 ![](/images/aws-eks/question.png)